- Education and Science»

 Albert Le Lay - The Schindler of Canfranc

 After the discovery of the Nazi gold documents in 2000, Spanish documentary makers José Antonio Blanco and Manuel Priede decided to investigate further and it was these investigations that led to the fascinating story of Albert le Lay, the man dubbed by local press as the Spanish Schindler and by his contemporaries as ‘the King of Canfranc’.
 Blanco and Priede's recently released documentary ‘El Rey de Canfranc’ tells the little known story of this courageous man and the pivotal role both he and the station played during World War II.

-Albert Le Lay came to Canfranc in 1940 and was appointed Chief of French Customs in January 1941.
+It was in 1940 that Albert Le Lay arrived at Canfranc and the following year he was appointed Chief of French Customs.
 In his official capacity as Head of Customs, Le Lay would have been responsible for overseeing the movement of all goods into and out of the station, but unofficially, this quiet and unassuming man was leading a double life as secret agent.